 The chart below shows how to determine the resistance and tolerance for resistors.
 The table can also be used to specify the color of the bands when the values are known.
 An automatic resistor calculator can be used to quickly find the resistor values.

-In the sections below examples are given for different numbers of bands, but first some tips are given to read the color code:
+In the sections below, examples are given for different numbers of color bands.
+But, first, here are some general tips for reading the color code:

 The four band color code is the most common variation.
 These resistors have two bands for the resistance value, one multiplier and one tolerance band.
-In the example on the left these bands are green, blue, red and gold.
+In the example shown here, the 4 bands are green, blue, red and gold.
 By using the color code chart, one finds that green stands for 5 and blue for 6.
-The value is thus 56 ·100 = 5600 Ω. The golden band means that the resistor has a tolerance of 5%.
-The resistance value lies therefore between 5320 and 5880 Ω. If the tolerance band would be left blank, the result is a 3 band resistor.
+The third band is the multiplier, with red representing a multiplier value of 2 (102).
+Therefore, the value of this resistor is 56 · 102 = 56 · 100 = 5600 Ω. The gold band means that the resistor has a tolerance of 5%.
+The resistance value lies therefore between 5320 and 5880 Ω (5560 ± 5%).
+If the tolerance band is left blank, the result is a 3 band resistor.
 This means that the resistance value remains the same, but the tolerance is 20%.

 A resistor with a single black band is called a zero-ohm resistor.
-Principally it is a wire link with only function of connecting traces on a PCB.
-Using the resistor package has the advantage of being able to use the same automated machines to place components on a circuit board.
+Principally it is used as a wire link that functions to connect traces on a printed circuit board (PCB).
+Using the resistor package allows the same automated pick-and-place machines to place the components on a circuit board.

-Five band resistors with a fourth band of gold or silver form an exception, and are used on specialized and older resistors.
-The first two bands represent the significant digits, the 3th the multiply factor, the 4th the tolerance and the 5th the temperature coefficient (ppm/K).
+Five band resistors with a fourth band of gold or silver form an exception and are used on specialized and older resistors.
+The first two bands represent the significant digits, the 3rd is the multiplication factor, the 4th is the tolerance, and the 5th is the temperature coefficient (ppm/˚C).